knative/serving/community/CONTRIBUTING.md

     your code changes.
 For new features try to cover as many variants as reasonably possible.
 *   Modify the documentation as necessary.
-*   Verify the entire CI process (building and testing) work.
+*   Verify all CI status checks pass, and work to make them pass if failing.

 The general rule is that all PRs should be 100% complete - meaning they should include all test cases and documentation changes related to the change.
 A